ddev/ddev/docs/content/users/basics/faq.md

 # Frequently-Asked Questions (FAQ)

 What operating systems will DDEV work with?
 : DDEV works nearly anywhere Docker will run, including macOS, Windows 10/11 Pro/Enterprise, Windows 10/11 Home, and every Linux variant we’ve ever tried.
 It also runs in many Linux-like environments, like ChromeOS (in Linux machine) and Windows 10/11’s WSL2.
-DDEV works generally the same on each of these platforms since the important work is done inside identical Docker containers.
+DDEV works the same on each of these platforms since the important work is done inside identical Docker containers.

 Do I lose my data when I do a `ddev poweroff` or `ddev stop` or `ddev restart`?
 : No, you don’t lose data in your database or code with any of these commands.
 Your database is safely stored on a Docker volume.